OlivierLD/raspberry-coffee/oliv.scratch.pad/some.tests/web-components-playground/README.md

 ---

 ## Questions
-Observed Attributes.
+- Observed Attributes.
 Does a "final" attribute have to be observed?
+- Extending a WebComponent?

 ---